DevExpress/XAF-Blazor-Kubernetes-example/README.md

             memory: 1Gi
 ```

-Here we specify image which was built before, additional environment variables (e.g. CONNECTION_STRING) and what hardware resources the cluster should reserve for this container.
+The file specifies the pre-built image, additional environment variables (such as CONNECTION_STRING), and hardware resources that the cluster should reserve for this container.

-3. Ingress
+#### 3. Ingress

 Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on the Ingress resource.
+Visit the following webpage from Kubernetes documentation to learn more: [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

-Due to fact that Blazor Server application uses long-living Websocket to communicate between browser and server, we need to [Sticky Sessions](https://docs.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/server?view=aspnetcore-6.0#kubernetes) to keep the connection to the particular Pod all the time during application using.
-This [ingress definition](/K8S/ingress-srv.yaml) example is written for Kubernetes version 1.19 and later.
-Cluster must have an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) running.
+Blazor Server applications use long-living WebSocket to communicate between browser and server.
+This means that you need to enable [Sticky Sessions](https://docs.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/server?view=aspnetcore-6.0#kubernetes) to maintain the connection to a Pod during the entire application run.

+The [ingress definition](/K8S/ingress-srv.yaml) example in this repository works with Kubernetes version 1.19 and later.
+The cluster must run an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).

-4. Horizontal Pod Autoscaler.
+#### 4. Horizontal Pod Autoscaler.

-The [app-hpa.yaml](/K8S/app-hpa.yaml) manifest defines a HorizontalPodAutoscaler (HPA) which scales the number of the running pod replicas according to the specified metricas.
+The [app-hpa.yaml](/K8S/app-hpa.yaml) manifest defines a HorizontalPodAutoscaler (HPA) that adjusts the number of running pod replicas according to the specified metrics.

 ```
 apiVersion: autoscaling/v2